 College employees have been issued similar instructions for quarantine upon return from identified locations out of an abundance of caution for all members of our campus community.

 If students report any symptoms of COVID-19, they will be instructed to notify College Health Services immediately by calling the office at 570.320.5234; employees may notify College Health Services or their preferred provider.
 College Health Services is seeing those concerned about COVID-19 in the College Health Services Annex in the Bush Campus Center.
 Staff in College Health Services will provide you with directions when you call.
 When you are seen in College Health Services, staff will conduct a second-level screening process and, based on that screening, may test for COVID-19.
-In the event of a medical emergency, students can contact the College’s Quick Response Service (QRS) by dialing 911.
+In the event of a medical emergency, dial 911.

-Students who test positive for COVID-19 through a provider other than College Health Services should immediately notify College Health Services of their result.
+Students who test positive for COVID-19 through a provider other than College Health Services should report their result via the COVID-19 Reporting Form.

 Students tested for COVID-19 will be presumed to be positive and required to immediately self-isolate pending test results.
 Individuals who test positive for COVID-19 will be required to continue isolation and remain isolated until they achieve recovery based on the CDC criteria.
 Students will have the option to return home to isolate, but the College has isolation space available for those who wish to stay on campus.

 College Health Services will conduct contact tracing for anyone who tests positive.
 Based on information provided by the individual who tests positive, College Health Services will reach out to any individuals who were exposed to COVID-19.
-This includes anyone who was in close contact with the infected person (defined as those who have been closer than 6 feet from the affected individual without a mask for a period of greater than 15 minutes).
-Those notified of their exposure through contact tracing are required to quarantine for 14 days.
+This includes anyone who was in close contact with the infected person (defined as someone who was within 6 feet of an infected person, without a mask, for a cumulative total of 15 minutes or more over a 24-hour period starting from 2 days before illness onset).
+Those notified of their exposure through contact tracing are required to quarantine for 14 days as long as the individual remains symptom free.
+Additionally, College Health Services will test individuals identified as a close contact on day five of their quarantine for release on day seven with a negative test result.
 Students will have the option to return home to quarantine or to quarantine in their existing residence.
 Students who live off campus will also have the option to quarantine on campus if they wish.
 Contact tracing will also be used to implement cleaning protocols for all areas identified as potentially exposed through the tracing interview.

 In cases of isolation or quarantine, students will be supported in efforts to remain current with their coursework through coordination with their faculty.
 Students in isolation or quarantine will have meals delivered to them in accordance with their existing meal plan, if they have one, or billed as a declining balance expense, and they will have ongoing health support from College Health Services, as well as access to counseling though telehealth.